 Today, online personal training is gathering massive momentum.
 People are way more conscious about their fitness.
 At the same time, people use and function through the internet more, if not predominantly.

 Put those two factors together and you have a recipe for today’s state of affairs regarding the rise of digital fitness.

 The rise of smartphone applications, e-commerce, and an on-demand culture have all fused into some unique and attractive health and fitness services.
 From workout trackers to calorie counters and now digital fitness training.

 Not only are individual personal trainers offering their services through e-commerce packages, but you can now access trainers through portals on downloadable apps.

-Online training also eliminates a lot of the obstacles involved when it comes to getting some in-person training done.
+Online training also eliminates many obstacles when it comes to getting some in-person training done.
 Firstly, it’s hard to initially assess the validity and authenticity of a real world trainer until you’ve actually consulted them.
 Online Trainers often have a slew of reviews to give you a good idea of what to expect credential wise.

 Online personal training is also not constrained by time or place.
-You can engage with your trainer and work on your goals anywhere and at any time you see fit.
+You can engage with your trainer and work on your goals anywhere and whenever you see fit.

 Because of this, online training tends to have a lower price point, widening the access of fitness to more population groups in diverse social settings.

 One drawback of not having your fitness needs tended to in a hands-on fashion is the lack of attention to detail.
 You are a unique individual with very specific needs, no matter how similar they may be to others in a general sense.

 This is where online PTs fall short.
 They aren’t there to firstly assess your condition in real time.
 They can’t check your imbalances, or weaknesses or correct your form.
 They also can’t provide that unique psychological boost that comes from having a pro push you toward success.